-Chapter 3 Labor in the Industrial Era By David Montgomery
+Chapter 3 Labor in the Industrial Era

 When the Skeffingtons left famine-ridden Ireland, they were determined to change their lives for the better.
 They did not rest until they reached the gold fields of California.
 Wealth eluded them, however, and they with their son, Harry, who was born in 1858, headed eastward to Philadelphia.
 When Harry was 13, they sent him to Portage, Wisconsin, to study for the priesthood.
 But he was destined to preach a different gospel from that which his parents had intended.

 Within a year the lad had returned to Philadelphia to try his hand as an apprentice at a number of trades.
 He soon settled on shoemaking, because that "gentle craft" had become so thoroughly subdivided that even the most skilled operations, such as cutting the leather and guiding the lasted shoes through a McKay stitching machine, could be mastered in a few months.

 At work he learned of a secret order, the name of which could not be told to Skeffington until he joined.
 Dedicated to the "Universal Brotherhood of Labor," it was the Noble and Holy Order of the Knights of Labor.
 Its leader was a garment cutter and one-time Baptist minister named Uriah Stephens.
 He preached that poverty and the competition for survival, which young Skeffington saw all about him in the city, represented "an artificial and man-created condition, not God's arrangement and order."
 It could be remedied only if working people learned "to respect industry in the person of every intelligent worker; beget concert of action by conciliation; confidence by just and upright conduct toward each other; mutual respect by dignified deportment; and wise counsels by what of wisdom and ability God, in his wisdom and goodness, has endowed us with."